shopsys/monorepo-tools/project-base/docs/docker/docker-troubleshooting.md

 docker-compose up -d --force-recreate
 ```

-## Docker Sync does not synchronize file consistently
+## Docker Sync does not Synchronize File Consistently
 Docker sync sometimes stops the synchronization of files.
 This is issue that docker sync is aware of, but there is no solution yet.
 So if this happens, we use this workaround to get docker sync to functional state back again.